conan-patches/ps2/README.md

 > [!CAUTION]
 > Check the [wiki](https://github.com/conan-patches/ps2/wiki) for important notes for new players, streamers, and also emulation tips.
+>
+> For OPL users, enable compatibility modes 1 and 2, and make sure GSM is disabled.

 > [!WARNING]
 > "Enable honorifics" in settings of translation v1.0.0 does not enable honorifics — this custom feature could not be implemented in time for this release.
 It enables SIMPLE MODE instead.
 (It helps you solve Visual Files)